slatedocs/slate/source/index.html.md

 Parameter | Type | Description
 --------- | ---- | -------
 `callback_url` | string | The full url (including the scheme `http://` or `https://`) of the callback when the task is completed.
-`instruction` | string | The plaintext instruction of how to categorize the item.
+`instruction` | string | A markdown-enabled string explaining how to categorize the item.
+You can use [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to show example images, give structure to your instructions, and more.
 `attachment_type` | string | One of `text`, `image`, `video`, `audio`, `website`, or `pdf`.
 Describes what type of file the attachment is.
 `attachment` | string | The attachment to be categorized.
 If `attachment_type` is `text`, then it should be plaintext.
 Otherwise, it should be a URL pointing to the attachment.
 `categories` | [string] | An array of strings for the categories which you'd like the object to be sorted between.